Allegheny-ComputerScience-101-S2022/cs101-S2022-final-starter/final-examination.md

 #### (2 points) Using your knowledge of running a doubling experiment to predict the likely worst-case time complexity, about what would the doubling ratio be for this function?

-#### (2 points) Using your knowledge of the Big-O notation, would you describe this as an efficient algorithm?
+#### (1 points) Using your knowledge of the Big-O notation, would you describe this as an efficient algorithm?
 Why?

-### (3 Points) Compute the doubling ratio and then suggest the likely worst-case time complexity
+### (3 Points) For each scenario, compute the doubling ratio and then suggest the likely worst-case time complexity

 #### (1 point) Original size of the data has a running time of 11.23 seconds and doubled size of data has running time of 89.72 seconds